littlehorse-enterprises/littlehorse/dashboard/README.md

 ### LH Server with authentication

 * The LH Dashboard can use Keycloack provider as an SSO mechanism for a user to login into the dashboard and use it.
-For that to work you have to enable the toggle `LHD_OATUH_ENABLED` in the needed environments.
+For that to work you have to enable the toggle `LHD_OAUTH_ENABLED` in the needed environments.

 * You need to your LittleHorse server running in OAuth mode for this feature to work correclty.